Turn of the Tide (film)

-Turn of the Tide (1935) is a British drama film directed by Norman Walker and starring John Garrick, Geraldine Fitzgerald and Wilfrid Lawson.
+Turn of the Tide is a 1935 British drama film directed by Norman Walker and starring John Garrick, Geraldine Fitzgerald and Wilfrid Lawson.
 It was the first feature film made by J. Arthur Rank.
 Lacking a distributor for his film, Rank set up his own distribution and production company which subsequently grew into his later empire.

 The film contains many Whitby registered boats (WY) and contains much documentary-style footage of making and repairing lobster creels.

 Plot

 The film is set in the fictional Yorkshire fishing village of Bramblewick and relates the rivalry between two fishing families.
 It is filmed mainly around Robin Hood's Bay (evidenced in the WY identity codes on the fishing boats).

 The characters speak in the local Yorkshire accent and dialect.
 Rivalry between the lobster fishermen begins when one boat is fitted with a new diesel engine.
 Ropes are cut so the lobsters cannot be retrieved.
 The feuding comes to an end when a man from one family says he wants to marry a girl from the other family.

 The work is based on the 1932 novel Three Fevers by Leo Walmsley.